Why You Need Visual Goals For Your Finances

 - Create a large thermometer (like the ones you see for charities when they set donation goals) and set it on an easel in your kitchen for your family to see.

 - Create a spreadsheet in your planner or bullet journal — there are TONS of templates out there.

-- Use a wall in your home and great an image using sticky notes.
+- Use a wall in your home and create an image using sticky notes.
 Take down a sticky note until it’s all gone!

 You know you have the drive and the determination.
 Now go attack those financial goals.